 An example of what I implied follows below.
 As the assignment required the student to write a defense or advocacy of slavery from a contemporary perspective, I chose to fashion a reply to Reverend Ebenezer Warren’s “Nellie Norton: Or, Southern Slavery and the Bible.
 A Scriptural Refutation of the Principal Arguments upon which the Abolitionists Rely.
 A Vindication of Southern Slavery from the Old and New Testaments.”

 The assignment was interesting, personally.
-I researched the Macon and the impact slavery and the Civil War had on the area, as well as the efforts of Southern abolitionists and the resistance they felt in promoting such a momentous change – culturally and economically.
+I researched Macon, Georgia, and the impact slavery and the Civil War had on the area, as well as the efforts of Southern abolitionists and the resistance they felt in promoting such a momentous change – culturally and economically.
 In respects to how to create a desire for a “better understanding” of history, assignments like these can be successful.

 A Letter to Reverend Warren